fastmover/plugins_last_updated/readme.txt

 == Screenshots ==

 1. As you can see, the plugins table now has 2 columns on the right side labeled: Last Updated and Last Upgraded.
-2. A page dedicated to clearing cache on the Last Updated Column
+2. A page dedicated to clearing cache on the Last Updated Column.
+3. Shows a WordPress MultiSite Network Plugin page with last updated / last upgraded columns.

 == Changelog ==